sensu/sensu-docs/content/sensu-go/6.4/platforms.md

 ---
 title: "Supported platforms and distributions"
 linkTitle: "Platforms and Distributions"
-description: "Sensu Go is available on a wide range of platforms, including Linux, Windows, and macOS.
-Learn which platforms you can use with the Sensu backend, Sensu agent, and sensuctl command line tool."
+description: "Get Sensu Go in a supported package or binary-only distribution.
+Sensu supports a wide range of platforms, including Linux, Windows, and macOS."
 weight: -60
 version: "6.4"
 product: "Sensu Go"